Elmahrosa/Digital-Reconstruction-of-Gaza/why join.md

 # 🌍 Join the Digital Reconstruction of Gaza: A Blockchain-Powered Movement
+Before contributing, read the [Scroll of Civic Resurrection](./CERTIFICATIONS.md).
+It confirms our global legitimacy and civic protection.

 **Crypto leaders, DAOs, and HODLers of ALL coins—Solana (SOL), Ethereum (ETH), Bitcoin (BTC), BNB Chain, Polygon, Cardano, Dogecoin, PEPE, SHIB, and Trump-inspired tokens ($TRUMP, MAGA, etc.)—this is your call to action.** The *Digital Reconstruction of Gaza* is a transformative initiative by **Elmahrosa International**, leveraging blockchain for transparent, on-chain funding to rebuild Gaza.
 Backed by **Teos Egypt**, this is a mission for impact *and* opportunity.